ayumodark/zshrc/README.md

     - git commit -> gc
     - gt push -> gp

-- zsh-autosuggestions
+- zsh-autosuggestions, accept suggestion bound to `ctrl+space`

-  - accept suggestion bound to `ctrl+space`
+- zsh-completions for more definitions

 - parse through history using up and down arrow